nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 ```

 Run the application and go to `/walkers/index`.
 You should see your data driven page.

+_
+If you get an error message, there are two fixes:
+1. Go to the execute button for your code.
+It should currently say 'DogGo'.
+Click the drop down arrow and select 'IIS Express'.
+Now if you execute the code, it shouldn't cause any problems.
+2. Go to 'chrome://flags.
+In the search bar located at the top, search for 'localhost'.
+Under 'Allow invalid certificates for resources loaded from localhost.' select Enable from the dropdown.
+This should allow you to execute your code without any further issues.
+_

 The view that Visual Studio scaffolded for us is a decent start, but it has a number of flaws with it.
 For now, lets take care of the image urls.
 Instead of seeing the actual url, lets replace that with an actual image.
 Replace the code that say `@Html.DisplayFor(modelItem => item.ImageUrl)` with the following